Gas venting: Coal mining and coalbed methane activity

 Such ventilation air methane (VAM) is the largest source of methane from all operating and decommissioned coal mines worldwide.

 Substantial methane also continues to desorb from coal placed into storage and from abandoned mines.

 The U.S. Environmental Protection Agency projects that by year 2020, global methane releases from coal mines throughout the world will exceed 35 million tons or 800 million tons of CO2-equivalent emissions, and account for 9% of all global methane emissions.
 China contributes over 50% of the total, followed by the United States (10%) and Russia (7%), and then by Australia, Ukraine, Kazakhstan, and India (3-4% each).
-About 200 mines across a broad scope countries had implemented technology by year 2015 to capture about 3 million tons of methane; either for economic use or for abatement in gas flares or thermal oxidizers.
+About 200 mines across a broad scope of countries had implemented technology by the year 2015 to capture about 3 million tons of methane, either for economic use or for abatement in gas flares or thermal oxidizers.

 Outcroppings, seams, or formations near the surface are also sometimes permeated with wells to extract and capture the methane, in which event it is classified as a form of unconventional gas.

-Such coalbed methane capture can reduce the volume of gas seepage that would otherwise occur naturally; while in-turn adding emissions of carbon dioxide once the fuel is utilized elsewhere.
+Such coalbed methane capture can reduce the volume of gas seepage that would otherwise occur naturally, while in-turn adding emissions of carbon dioxide once the fuel is utilized elsewhere.